boostercloud/rocket-file-uploads/README.md

 - Add file deletion to Azure and Local (only supported in AWS at the moment).
 - Optional storage deletion when unmounting the stack.
 - Optional events, in case you don't want to store that information in the events-store.
+- When deleting a file, save a deletion event in the events-store.
+Only uploads are stored at the moment.